wso2/docs-devant/en/docs/sharing-and-reusing/use-a-connection-in-your-integration.md

           | resourceRef      | A unique, readable identifier of the service being connected to.    |

     2. If you've previously added a `connectionReferences` section under `dependencies`, append this as another item under `connectionReferences`.
-Upon deploying the component, Devant automatically creates a subscription if applicable and the necessary configurations to establish the connection will be injected into the Devant-defined environment variables.
+Upon deploying the integration, Devant automatically creates a subscription if applicable and the necessary configurations to establish the connection will be injected into the Devant-defined environment variables.

           The following table details the Devant-defined environment variables: